-Pat Fletcher remains the answer to one of golf's great trivia questions -- at least for another year.
-Fletcher is the last Canadian to win the RBC Canadian Open, doing so at Point Grey in 1954.
+As part of the history of that tournament, Pat Fletcher was, until 2023, the answer to one of golf's great trivia questions.
+Fletcher was the last Canadian to win the RBC Canadian Open, doing so at Point Grey in 1954.

-David Hearn had an excellent opportunity to end the 61-soon-to-be-62-year drought in the national championship, carrying a two-shot edge into the final round of the Canadian Open on Sunday at Glen Abbey Golf Club.
+David Hearn had an excellent opportunity to end the drought in the national championship in 2015, carrying a two-shot edge into the final round of the Canadian Open at Glen Abbey Golf Club.
 However, Jason Day birdied the final three holes to win the tournament at 17-under 271 by two over Hearn and one over Bubba Watson, who birdied the last four holes to have a chance to win.

 Hearn was the first Canadian to carry a 54-hole lead heading into the final round of the Canadian Open since Mike Weir back in 2004.
 That year, Weir lost in a playoff to Vijay Singh at Glen Abbey.

-Though Fletcher is the last Canadian citizen to win the Canadian Open, it's been more than a century since a native-born Canadian own the title.
-Carl Keffer is the only Canadian-born champion, winning in 1909 and 1914.
+Though Fletcher had been the last Canadian citizen to win the Canadian Open, it had been more than a century since a native-born Canadian own the title.
+Carl Keffer was the only Canadian-born champion, winning in 1909 and 1914.